mharoonpasha/wirdi-privacy/index.md

 - Authenticate your account
 - Enable social features (friends, shared activities)
 - Send push notifications about friend requests and activity updates
+- Calculate prayer times and the Qibla direction based on your approximate location
+- Match your device contacts (with your permission) against existing Wirdi users so you can connect with friends who already use the app
 - Display your progress and leaderboard standings to activity participants

 ## Data Storage and Security